-A Vocation to the Monastic Way of Life
+Being Called to the Monastic Way of Life

-A vocation to consecrate life, or the call to become a Benedictine sister, often begins with a subtle desire for something more in life; a feeling of not being fulfilled.
-There may be a longing to live a life of deeper faith, a life centered in prayer.
-This feeling or longing continues to grow, manifesting itself in greater commitment to prayer, thoughts of desiring to serve others, and/or the desire to attach to a group with common goals.
-Over 1,500 years ago St. Benedict wrote in the Prologue of his Rule, “Is there anyone here who yearns for life and desires to see good days?
-If you hear this and your answer is “I do” then “what is more delightful than the voice of the Lord calling to us?”
+What is vocation?
+Here, it’s the call to become a Missionary Benedictine Sister.
+The experience often begins with a subtle desire for something more in life—a feeling of not being fulfilled.
+There may be a longing to live a life of deeper faith or a life centered in prayer.
+This feeling or longing continues to grow, manifesting itself in greater commitment to prayer, a growing desire to serve others, and/or having interest in becoming part of a group that share your desires and goals.

-- Between the ages of 19 and 45
+- Between the ages of 19 and 45.

-~Single, widowed, or divorced with an annulment
+- Single, widowed, or divorced with an annulment.

-- Psychologically and physically healthy enough for this way of life
+- Psychologically and physically healthy enough for this way of life.

-~A U.S. citizen or lawful permanent resident
+- A United States citizen or lawful permanent resident.

-- Free from major debts or prosecution from the law
+- Free from major debts or prosecution from the law.

-- Free from grave obligations towards members of your family
+- Free from grave obligations towards members of your family.

 Sr. Fidelis Marie Lanowich, O.S.B.